 Loyola English is a dynamic community committed to understanding and creating great writing.
 As new methods of producing, circulating, and studying texts emerge, we seek to interpret and shape the changing world of letters.
-We build a strong foundation in literary form, history, and theory to prepare adventurous minds to pursue their passions—from poetry to videogames, and beyond.
+We build a strong foundation in literary form, history, and theory to prepare adventurous minds to pursue their passions—from poetry to video games, and beyond.

-Loyola’s new student-run literary journal MERAKI has published its first edition!
+Loyola’s new student-run literary journal MERAKI has published its third edition!
 Meraki is a modern Greek term for what happens when you leave a piece of your soul, creativity, or love in your work.
 The journal includes visual arts and creative writing submissions from Loyola students.

-Check out this new journal here!
+Check out this new issue here!